Cardinal George Pell sentenced to 6 years in prison for child sex abuse

 A victim who testified at Pell's trial said after the conviction was revealed that he has experienced "shame, loneliness, depression and struggle."
 In his statement, the man said it had taken him years to understand the impact the assault had on his life.

-Details of the trial had been suppressed because until late February, Pell had faced a second trial in April on charges that he indecently assaulted two other boys as a young priest in the late 1970s in a public pool in his hometown of Ballarat.
+Details of the trial had been suppressed until late February because Pell had faced a second trial in April on charges that he indecently assaulted two other boys as a young priest in the late 1970s in a public pool in his hometown of Ballarat.

 Prosecutor Fran Dalziel told the court at the time that the Ballarat charges had been dropped and asked for the suppression order to be lifted.
 The move came days after a judge ruled out two key prosecution witnesses in the Ballarat case.

-The Vatican announced that it would be launching its own investigation into the allegations after Pell's conviction went public.
+The Vatican announced that it would launch its own investigation into the allegations after Pell's conviction went public.
 A spokesman for the Vatican also said that Pell was no longer head of the Secretariat for the Economy, a post that oversees the Vatican's finances.